Proposed Reforms from REAC Listening Session

 We had the opportunity to attend a listening session with REAC at the NLHA conference in January.
 At this session, REAC provided a high-level list of goals and intentions that are planned to be executed starting this year.
 The overall aims of these reforms were to address what was stated as a practice of “preparing for the exam”, instead of focusing on ensuring that all units and properties were in a constant state of full readiness and compliance.

-- 15 Day Notice: This is the element of the reform plan which has the greatest likelihood of being enacted this year, sooner rather than later.
-This would mean that after the anniversary date, the property could be notified at any time of inspection and given limited time to prepare.
+This is the element of the reform plan with the greatest likelihood of being enacted this year.
+Likely, sooner rather than later.
+Firstly, this change would mean that after the anniversary date, the property could be notified at any time of inspection and given limited time to prepare.
 Secondly, it means that rescheduling or seeking a negotiated date would not be entertained, other than possibly until the following week.
 The logistics of this change could change the way that inspections are assigned to contract REAC Inspectors, however, the logistics are likely to take some time to work out.
 However, it was very clear that a form of this initiative will be in the future.

-- Self-Inspections: An initiative to develop software for the properties to do their annual inspections and upload the data to HUD for "analysis of the data".
-It is not clear what this software would look like, what would happen in the event of failure to comply, and who would be making this software.
-The feedback from the audience on this discussion stated that it was unclear what this would accomplish and that owners and managers would be unlikely to upload results to HUD which showed negative results - even if HUD provided assurances that the data would not be used against them.
+An initiative to develop software for the properties to do their annual inspections was discussed.
+This software would upload the data to HUD for “analysis of the data”.
+Firstly, it is not clear what this software would look like.
+Secondly, what would happen in the event an owner failed to comply.
+Thirdly, who would develop the software.
+The feedback from the audience on this discussion stated that it was unclear what this would accomplish.
+Many pointed out that owners and managers would be unlikely to upload results to HUD which showed negative results.
+Even if HUD provided assurances that the data would not be used against them.

 Other than the changes that relate to changing the scoring emphasis on dwelling units, the overall reaction from the owners and managers present was that this proposed approach is a means of complicating an established and functioning system to address 2-3% of owners who attempt to manipulate the system.
 Many in attendance took offense at the notion that their hard-work was simply “preparing for the test”.

-There is no argument for maintaining the status-quo, the question is: does this system need to be completely redesigned or can it be adjusted to meet the overall laudable goal of changing the emphasis to dwelling unit compliance.
-There was nothing provided to show what the end results would be from these changes, how it would make things easier, more transparent, and a viable option.
+There is no argument for maintaining the status quo.
+The question is: does this system need to be completely redesigned or can it be adjusted?
+The overall goal of changing the inspection to emphasize unit condition is laudable.
+However, there was nothing provided to show what the end results would be from these changes.
+How it would make things easier, more transparent, and a viable option.
 Hopefully, future announcements would clarify how reforms will bring change.